 All students entering nursing courses are required to have a completed School of Nursing history and physical form.
-All students must submit the results of appropriate screening for TB annually.
+All students must submit evidence of immunization compliance.
+Students must also submit the results of appropriate screening for TB annually.
 Failure to comply with all health requirements will result in the inability to attend the clinical portion of a course and failure of the course.

 All students must complete (re)certification of CPR for the Health Professional either annually or every two years, depending on the clinical facility used by your campus or the agency teaching the CPR course (Red Cross is one year).
-This will be done at an institution of the student's choice.
+This will be done at an institution of the student's choice; however, only certification by American Heart Association or American Red Cross will be accepted.
 Students are responsible for the cost of certification.
 Students are responsible for submitting evidence of current certification to the nursing office for their file.
 Failure to do so will result in the inability to attend the clinical portion of a course and failure of the course.